 Gone, but not forgotten

-Her life doesn’t move at such a fast pace these days, Estis says; losing a child has a way of putting life in perspective.
+Her life doesn’t move at such a fast pace these days; losing a child has a way of putting life in perspective.

-She’s still cautious and worries about her daughter, as any good parent does.
+She’s still cautious and worries about her daughter.
 She refuses to let Bailey ride the bus or in day care vans.
 She insists on taking Bailey to and from herself, even if she risks being late.
 She’s implemented a system with her family and friends that if Bailey rides with them, they have to send her a picture when they arrive letting her know Bailey made it safely.

 She’s also started a security and investigations company that, among other things, specializes in training security guards to be on the lookout for children left in hot cars during their patrols.